Vinton, Virginia: 2010 census

 As of the census of 2010, there were 8,092 people, 3,774 housing units, and 3,547 households in the town.
 The racial makeup of the town was 90.0% White, 5.6% African American, 0.1% Native American, 1.0% Asian, 0.0% Pacific Islander, 1.3% from other races, and 2.0% from two or more races.
 Hispanic or Latino of any race were 2.8% of the population.
 The median income for a household in the town was $44,667.

 Parks and recreation

 Vinyard Park is an 86-acre public park located just north of Vinton.
 The park includes fields for baseball, football and soccer, a playground area and picnic shelter.
 A wooden path near the park entrance provides an educational lookout in a wetlands area.

 Goode Park is a public park located east of Vinton.
 The park includes a baseball/softball field, a soccer field, trails, and picnic area.

 M. A. Banks Park is a neighborhood park that includes a basketball court, picnic area, and playground.

+Dogwood Festival

+The Vinton Dogwood Festival is an annual festival held in the spring celebrating the blossoming of the American Dogwood, which is both the state flower and state tree of Virginia.
+At festival time, the streets of downtown Vinton are filled with craft and food vendors and activities such as a petting zoo, an antique car show, and strongman demos.
+There are live music performances throughout the town featuring school jazz bands as well as other local performers playing bluegrass, country, and rock music.

+The festival features a parade including members of the Vinton Town Council; the annually crowned "Dogwood Queen" (a senior from William Byrd High School); marching bands and cheerleaders from local high schools; bagpipers; baton twirlers.
+The festival originated in 1956 as a fundraiser for the high school's marching band.
+In April 2025, the town celebrated its 70th anniversary of the festival.